ccdaisy/Spiral-Knights-Model-Converter/README.md

  - V0.8) .DAT to Model with no textures.
 Reason: The first method of reading .DAT uses the fewest amount of code from the Clyde library.
 It will be the easiest to create.
 I am creating an XML directly from the DAT, then converting the XML to OBJ.
  - V0.9 OR 1.0 Full Release) .DAT to Model with textures.
 This update will probably be more difficult for me to create, as I will have to grab the OpenGL classes (or lwjgl classes?) in Clyde for the texture mapping function, so that I can recreate the texture for the OBJ.

+#WHAT CAN IT CONVERT?
+ - XML Exported from Spiral Spy (http://spiral.onyxbits.de/download)
+ - [Not ready] DAT Directly from the Spiral Knights game files

 #WORK SO FAR
- - Improved file reading (Slightly faster reading) + Save/Open dialog (ONLY WORKS WITH XML RIGHT NOW.
-TUTORIAL IN RELEASES!)
+ - Improved file reading (Slightly faster reading) + Save/Open dialog
  - Small-scale .DAT reading (Returns the UTF read from the FileInputStream, which isn't the right way to go for conversion.)

 #ISSUES THAT HINDER WORK